seapath/svtrace/README.md

 ## Introduction

-The `seapath-trace` project is a tool focused on measuring the latency of IEC61850 Sample Values.
+The `svtrace` project is a tool focused on measuring the latency of IEC61850 Sample Values.
 Powered by bpftrace, it achieves to computes the transit latency of IEC61850 Sample Values from their arrival on the interface IRQ process, to their processing by the virtualization agent (currently vhost driver, hosted by qemu).

-seapath-trace is designed to work either on a physical machine (hypervisor) or Virtual Machine.
+svtrace is designed to work either on a physical machine (hypervisor) or Virtual Machine.
 Currently, only qemu using vhost-net drivers virtualization on the host side and virtio drivers on the VM side is supported.

-seapath-trace uses the power of bpftrace and Linux kprobes to achieve the measurement of Sample Values latency.
+svtrace uses the power of bpftrace and Linux kprobes to achieve the measurement of Sample Values latency.
 Currently, on both physical and virtual machines, the following kprobes are used:
 * `tpacket_rcv` on SV arrival, in SV interface IRQ process